shihankanungo/shihankanungo.github.io/mop.md

 ### Tuesday, June 17, 2025.

 MOP Test 2 was today.
 Problem 1 was an anti-problem!!!!
 I spent almost 3 hours on it, and I seriously thought that I was going to get swept.
 But I got it eventually.
 Unfortunately, I didn’t have time to solve P2, which was hard.
 I had all the right ideas though, and if I had more time I think I would have got it.
-It turns out that I was kind of right to be scared &mdash; Jonathan and Oron both got swept.
+It turns out that I was kind of right to be scared &mdash; Jonathan and Oron both got swept, and I am predicting 720.

 We had classes on determinants and entropy today; they were both interesting, although the problems felt a bit like AIME problems &mdash; i.e., computational.

 I think Yoll Feng looks up to me; he has often expressed concern about the TSTST and asked me for advice.
 And today he asked me for some of my “orzness” before the test.
 I told him that he’d do fine.